Computastar/Team-Profile-Generator/README.md

   * Node Index.js
   * Follow The Prompts, to create a Manager, Engineer or Intern, each has common ans individual properties
-  * One you have entered the porpoerties, you can choose to enter another team member, or create the HTML document.
+  * One you have entered the properties, you can choose to enter another team member, or create the HTML document.
   * If you choose to create another member, follow the  steps above.
   * If you choose to end the program and create the HTML document, the code will create the document and present with pat to the document.
-  * Open the docuemnt in your browser to view.
+  * Open the document in your browser to view.

 ## Contributors